We’ve all had that pair of sneakers that just don’t feel right. Either they’re loose and slip off, or they’re tight and can rub your toes raw.

 Ask Around

-Let’s say you’re eyeing a pair of Yeezys but haven’t tried them on before.
+Let’s say you want a pair of Yeezys but have never tried them on before.
 It’s a good idea to gather insights on how they fit from others.

 That being said, not everybody’s right.
-Somebody else that has that same size foot theoretically might not fit the shoe the same way.
-So, it’s important that you just get multiple opinions from different people.
+Somebody else who has the same size foot theoretically might not fit the shoe the same way.
+So, it’s important that you get multiple opinions from different people.

 Reach Out to the Brand

-I think sneaker brands really need to be more uniformed on as how they size their sneakers, but it is what it is.
+I think sneaker brands really need to be more uniform on how they size their sneakers, but it is what it is.

 For instance, Adidas had Primeknit versions of the NMDs that ran half a size larger than the regular versions, and LeBron’s Primeknit editions were notably snug.